 Here, the circuit court erred in denying Defendant's motion to transfer.
 The only relationship that Lake County has with the underlying dispute is that it was the forum choice of a non-resident plaintiff and it is the situs of the property that was the subject of the sale.
 But Plaintiff's choice of forum is not entitled to significant weight because Plaintiff is not a resident of Lake County and was not a resident of that county at any time relevant to the instant dispute.
 See, e.g., Peile, 163 Ill.
 2d at 337-38; Bland, 116 Ill.
 2d at 227-28.
 Plaintiff resides in California and will have to travel regardless of where the case is litigated in Illinois.
-Indeed, it would seem that Cook County would be a more convenient forum for Plaintiff because Chicago is a major transportation hub and is likely to be the location where Plaintiff will arrive when traveling to Illinois for the trial.
+Indeed, it would seem that Cook County would be a more convenient forum for Plaintiff will arrive when traveling to Illinois for the trial.